aerben/aerben.github.io-sources/source/_posts/spark1.md

 ```

-As a Tomcat veteran I just had to change the listen port to from its default 4567 to 8080, but that is of course entirely up to you.
+As a Tomcat veteran I just had to change the listen port from its default 4567 to 8080, but that is of course entirely up to you.
-The library design of Spark has some basic resemblance with express apps, especially when using Java 8's lambda syntax (and why should we not).

 Now we've got something that we can run in our IDE.
 But when we try to build the app with `mvn package` and then run it with `java -jar target/sample-service-1.0.jar`, the java command line runner informs us that the main manifest attribute is missing.
 Well, we did not configure our jar build yet and it won't be enough just to include the maven-jar-plugin in the build lifecycle.
 So let's explore this further in the next article.